unkiwii/eros/README.md

 ## Code examples

 #### Comments
+Every line starting with a `#` is a comment:

 ```
 # Line comments like Python.
-# No multiline comments
+# No multi line comments
 ```

+This allow the use of [shebang](http://en.wikipedia.org/wiki/Shebang_(Unix))

 #### Values (or primitives)

 ```
 123                 # Integer Number
-123,34              # Real Number, digits are separated with a comma.
+123,34              # Real Number, digits are separated with a comma
-'string'            # Strings are enclosed in single quotes
+"string"            # Strings are enclosed in double quotes
-'こんにちは世界'    # Strings can hold any unicode char
 ```